maciejmroz/modern-scala-stack/Readme.md

 This project is a humble attempt to reimagine Scala based GraphQL API backend if I was starting it now (late 2023).
-It does not solve every possible problem, and is not something that's really production ready, it only is reflection of what my choices for generic backend might be.
+It does not solve every possible problem, and is not something that's really production ready, it only is reflection of what my choices for generic backend might be (given no special requirements).

 Overarching theme here is functional programming with effects, while also making code as simple and as approachable as possible.

 I've put several comments in the code where I believe it makes sense to do more explaining.
+Also, there are quite a few TODOs - which are not necessarily defects but point to things that may require more work, especially as project grows.

 ## Example app